benjaminhuanghuang/vue-study/_Projects/vue3-component-library/_notes/01-monorepo.md

 ```

+## Setup the test app (/play)

-setup play application base on vite to test the component library
+Setup play application base on vite to test the component library

 ```sh
 cd play